5 Homeowner Strategies For A Warm Home This Winter

 Get A Programmable Thermostat

 You won’t have to adjust the heat all the time and will save money while keeping your home comfortable by installing a programmable thermostat.
 Energystar.gov says you can save about $180 a year by properly setting your thermostat.
 We recommend setting it to 68 degrees while you’re active around the house, and then between 60 and 62 degrees at night while you sleep.
 Studies show you actually sleep better with temperatures a little lower in the evening, and this will help cut your energy bill, too.
 When you’re away on vacation for a few days or more, turn the setting down to 55 degrees.

 If you have furniture over your vents, it will be harder for your furnace to distribute heat around your home.
 It can also affect your furnace’s pressure and make some rooms feel chilly while others get more heat.
 At least for the winter, rearrange furniture so your system doesn’t have to work harder than necessary trying to compensate for these airflow blockers.

 Even on a cold winter’s day, the sun still provides free heat to your home.
 Maximize this by openings windows in the morning.
 Close shutters, curtains, and blinds at night to keep that heat from escaping.

 We hope you and your family have a comfortable winter.
-At Thomson AC we offer residential HVAC services in Long Beach, CA and surrounding areas at a reasonable rate.
+At Thomson Air Conditioning we offer residential HVAC services in Long Beach, CA, and surrounding areas at a reasonable rate.
 Call us today to schedule a visit at (562) 201-3014.